chakra-ui/chakra-ui/migration.md

   </Modal>
   ```

-- You only pass `size` values defined in the component's theme.
+- You only pass `size` values defined in the components theme.
 Hard-coded
   values, will be ignored.
 Simply update the styles in `theme.components.Modal`
   to reflect your custom values

 - Ability to disable focus trap

-## Props Changes
+### Props Changes

 We updated the prop names for boolean props to match our naming convention.
 All
 boolean prop must start with `should`, `is`, or `has`